richardtallent/RT.ValueFilter/README.md

 How Does it Work?
 =================
 `Filtered<T>` is a generic type (both `struct` and `class` implementations are provided, in separate namespaces) that *wraps* a type (such as `int` or `string`) with your chosen validation logic ("filter"), enforcing stronger rules around the allowed values for those variables.
 By using these as your private backing fields, you can:
-- greatly simplify your public property logic,
+- simplify your public property logic,
 - reuse and compose validation rules among fields in many classes,
 - provide suitable initial and default values,
 - enforce the same logic for private, protected, and public access to your fields.